What is malingering?

 Auditory-Evoked Potentials (AEP)

-The problem is that these objective testing methods require specific equipment which do not come cheap.
-The result is that, while objective testing is clearly the preferred methodology, many practices simply don't have the equipment.
+The problem is that this specialised equipment for objective testing does not come cheap.
+While objective testing is clearly the preferred methodology, many practices simply can't afford it.

 Objective, subjective and affordable

 While malingering is not an everyday occurance, it does happen and deserves vigilance.
-This is especially true in the field of occupational health where patients could stand to benefit from false claims.
+This is especially true in the field of occupational health audiometry or industrial audiometry, where patients could stand to benefit from false claims, or pose a risk to themselves and others by remaining untreated.

 If a thorough investigation indicates that a patient is malingering, you may decide to confront the patient.
 In this case, avoid direct accusations.
 A thoughtful approach that asks patients to clarify inconsistencies is more likely to be safer and more productive for the examiner.